dwatteau/scummtr/README.md

 Some [manual pages](man/txt/) are also available.

-If you have any problem or question, feel free to [open a discussion](https://github.com/dwatteau/scummtr/discussions/new) or [report an issue](https://github.com/dwatteau/scummtr/issues/new/choose)!
+If you have any problem, suggestion or question, feel free to [open a discussion](https://github.com/dwatteau/scummtr/discussions/new) or [report an issue](https://github.com/dwatteau/scummtr/issues/new/choose)!

 ## Compiling

 If you'd like to compile ScummTR yourself, you will need [CMake](https://cmake.org) and a C++98 compatible compiler.
-It should build on Windows and most POSIX systems.
+It should build on Windows and most POSIX (macOS, Linux, and so on) systems.

 ```sh
 mkdir build